 An early start works best when it comes to spotting wildlife in Chitwan's sal forest and grassy plains.
 An expert naturalist will open up the wilderness on a walking safari.
 They’ll point out birds, identify scat and tracks, and increase your chances of encountering wild animals.
 In the afternoon, you’ll cross the river by boat to head yet deeper into the jungle.

-After a quick flight to Kathmandu and a short onward drive, you'll arrive in the ridge-perched town of Dhulikhel.
+After a quick flight to Kathmandu, visit the ancient royal city of Bhaktapur.
+Next, after a short onward drive, you'll arrive in the ridge-perched town of Dhulikhel.
 This bastion of Newari tradition and culture is crammed with temples.
 Dhulikhel also boasts a breathtaking panorama of the Himalaya.

 Soak up those matchless mountain views, then pay a visit to the Namo Buddha.
 Adorned with fluttering prayer flags, it’s set against a backdrop of glistening peaks.